Molecular characterization of genital human papillomavirus among women in Yaoundé, Cameroon

 The authors declare no competing interests.

 Cynthia Malung Mbimenyuy conceptualized the study, performed the analysis, interpreted the data, and wrote the manuscript.
 Denis Manga Tebit drafted, analyzed data and reviewed the manuscript.
 Jerome Fru Cho performed the experiment and analyzed data.
 Damian Anong Nota reviewed the manuscript and analyzed the data.
 Akongnwi Emmanuel Mugyia analyzed the data.
-All the authors have read and agreed to the final manuscript.
+All the authors have read and approved the final version of the manuscript.

 Table 1: primer sequences, amplicon sizes, and targeted regions